 There’s a strangeness to being in Antarctica, a sense of the surreal.
-I’m fortunate to have been several times, but the repetition hasn’t shaken the peculiarity of the experience.
+I’m fortunate to have been several times, but repetition hasn’t shaken the peculiarity of the experience.
 It’s a place where the air is clearer than you can imagine, where the water is purer and the landscapes more untainted than anything you’ve seen before.
-It’s where wildlife – avian and mammalian – is so delightfully naïve about the threat posed by humans that they approach with the sincere, stupid inquisitiveness of children.
+It’s where wildlife – avian and mammalian – is so delightfully naïve about the threat posed by humans that it approaches with the sincere, stupid inquisitiveness of children.

 My previous visits had been on much smaller ships than Ponant’s 466-feet Le Soléal.
 On those inferior vessels I felt every wave, slept poorly on uncomfortable beds and ate forgettable food, but believed, no matter how fancifully, that I was approximately following legends from the Heroic Age of Antarctic Exploration.